Strompreise-Schweiz/.github/profile/README.md

 - The website [www.strompreise-schweiz.ch](https://www.strompreise-schweiz.ch) indexes and lists available datasets.
   - It is **not open source**, but serves as a **central aggregator**.
-- Everyone is free to build their own portal or services on top of the open datasets – for example by converting tariffs into **OCPI**, a standard widely used in the e-mobility sector.
+- Everyone is free to build their own portal or services on top of the open datasets, for example by converting tariffs into **OCPI**, a standard widely used in the e-mobility sector.

-## Validation with ajv

-We use [ajv](https://ajv.js.org/) for JSON Schema validation.
-Please see the dedicated repository: [supplier-data-validation](https://github.com/Strompreise-Schweiz/supplier-data-validation).

 ## Contributing